England talking points: Lionesses' character shines against Spain with Keira Walsh key to comeback

 Tuesday July 26

-Semi-final 1: England v Winners quarter-final 3 - kick-off 8pm, Bramall Lane
+Semi-final 1: England v Sweden or Belgium - kick-off 8pm, Bramall Lane

 Wednesday July 27

-Semi-final 2: Winners quarter-final 2 v Winners quarter-final 4 - kick-off 8pm, Stadium MK
+Semi-final 2: Germany or Austria v France or Netherlands - kick-off 8pm, Stadium MK

 Final